rigs-inc/development/environment/setup.md

 The first phase though its primary goal is to help you in the configuration of services & tools used in our day-to day tasks, is to start getting familiar with `bash` and `shell` terminal.

-The setup MUST be completed using the shell terminal.

 At-the bottom of this document, you will find the `To Learn` Section, which lists concepts and shell commands used in this configuration roadmap.

+### Requirements

+- The setup MUST be completed using the shell terminal.
+- Your tech lead must provide you, with all the source files used in this setup.

 ### Setup software stack